young-sudo/mo-flow/README.md

     <small>(1) Multi-modal factor analysis (MOFA) diagram.
 (2) The probabilistic factor model behind MOFA.
 (3) Example use case of MOFA's variance decomposition, inspection of weights, and dimensionality reduced visualization of samples capabilities - Precision Medicine</small>
 </p>

 The following section shows how to use the `muon` package to apply the factor model MOFA (Multi-Omics Factor Analysis) to integrate multi-omics data.
 The code is based on [this](https://muon-tutorials.readthedocs.io/en/latest/CLL.html) tutorial.
-We apply MOFA to a multi-omics data set, in which various data modalities have been measured in primary cancer cells of 200 individual patients with chronic lymphocytic leukemia (CLL).
+MOFA has been applied to a multi-omics data set, in which various data modalities have been measured in primary cancer cells of 200 individual patients with chronic lymphocytic leukemia (CLL).
 For more details on the data please see a detailed analysis in the [original publication](https://www.huber.embl.de/pub/pdf/Dietrich2018.pdf).

 Count matrices and metadata of the multi-omics CLL study are publicly available as part of the [MOFAdata R package](http://bioconductor.org/packages/release/data/experiment/html/MOFAdata.html).
-For the purpose of this notebook, those matrices were saved in individual `.csv` files in the `data/` folder.
+For the purpose of this project, those matrices were saved in individual `.csv` files in the `data/` folder.
 Please make sure to add this folder to your local directory.
 The data set consists of the following four modalities:
 1. mRNA: normalized expression of 5000 variable genes
 2. methylation: methylation state of 4248 CpG locations
 3. mutations: occurrence of insertions or deletions at 69 DNA regions